Free will

 Check out the article for more, including Brandmayr’s analysis of how social scientific invocations of free-will vs. institutional constraint are themselves shaped by their positions in an antagonistic process.
 But mostly just check it out for the strange feeling of reading cultural anthropology and neuropsychology fight over whether seven scientists are culpable for the deaths of 306 earthquake victims.

 Anyway, I don’t feel that any of these models cleave reality at the joints.
-Slightly more natural to my mind stuff like Scott Aaronson’s setup where he argues that while some freewilleteers concern themselves with determinism, a more useful notion might be predictability.
+Slightly more natural to my mind stuff like Scott Aaronson’s setup (Aaronson 2013) in which he argues that while some freewilleteers concern themselves with determinism, a more useful notion might be predictability.
 I am sure there is more research in that domain somewhere.
 But I am not excited enough to pursue it.

-Luke Muehlhauser maintains a terse list of links which I presume does for a good overview.
+Luke Muehlhausr maintains a terse list of links which I presume does for a good overview.

 Luisa and Keiran on free will, and the consequences of never feeling enduring guilt or shame: